 Michael E. Lehman, 60, a Director since 2001, has been the Chief Financial Officer of Palo Alto Networks, a privately-held network security firm, since April 2010.
 Prior to that, he was the Executive Vice President and Chief Financial Officer of Sun Microsystems, Inc., a provider of computer systems and professional support services, from February 2006 to January 2010, when Sun Microsystems, Inc. was acquired by Oracle Corporation.
 From July 2000 until his initial retirement in September 2002, he was Executive Vice President of Sun Microsystems; he was its Chief Financial Officer from February 1994 to July 2002, and held senior executive positions with Sun Microsystems for more than five years before then.
-In addition, during the past five years, Mr. Lehman served as a director of Echelon Corporation (through 2006), NetIQ Corporation (through 2006) and Sun Microsystems, Inc. (through 2006).
+In addition, during the past five years, Mr. Lehman serv ed as a director of Echelon Corporation (through 2006), NetIQ Corporation (through 2006) and Sun Microsystems, Inc. (through 2006).
 Mr. Lehman brings to the Board financial and accounting knowledge gained through his service as chief financial officer of a large, multinational public company, skills in addressing the range of financial issues facing a large company with complex operations, senior executive and operational experience, and leadership skills.

-- (1) Ownership information is as of March 4, 2011.
-Unless otherwise noted, all directors have sole voting and investment power with respect to the shares.
-Common Stock beneficially owned by each director represents less than 1% of the total number of shares outstanding. - (2) Includes 2,000 shares held under our 1993 Restricted Stock Plan for Non-Employee Directors.
-The directors have sole voting power and no investment power over these shares. - (3) Includes shares underlying RSUs as follows: Mr. Abbott 3,050; Mr. Hagerty 3,050; Mr. Jastrow 3,050; Mr. Kearney 3,050; Mr. Lehman 3,050; Mr. McIntosh 3,050; Mr. Muma 3,050; and Mr. Nicolaisen 1,700.
-Such units were issued pursuant to our RSU award program (See "Compensation of Directors Former RSU Award Program") and could be settled in shares of Common Stock within 60 days of the record date.
+(3) Includes shares underlying RSUs as follows: Mr. Abbott - 3,050; Mr. Hagerty - 3,050; Mr. Jastrow - 3,050; Mr. Kearney - 3,050; Mr. Lehman - 3,050; Mr. McIntosh - 3,050; Mr. Muma - 3,050; and Mr. Nicolaisen - 1,700.
+Such units were issued pursuant to our RSU award program (See "Compensation of Directors- Former RSU Award Program") and could be settled in shares of Common Stock within 60 days of the record date.

-Also includes the following RSUs, which are held under the Deposit Share Program for Non-Employee Directors under our 2002 Stock Incentive Plan (See "Compensation of Directors - Former Deposit Share Program") and could be settled in shares of Common Stock within 60 days of the record date: Mr. Abbott - 1,491; Mr. Hagerty - 17,105; Mr. Jastrow - 19,769; Mr. Kearney - 5,733; Mr. Muma - 4,098; and Mr. Nicolaisen - 14,517.
+Also includes the following RSUs, which are held under the Deposit Share Program for Non-Employee Directors under our 2002 Stock Incentive Plan (See "Compensation of Directors - Former Deposit Share Program") and could be settled in shares of Common Stock within 60 days of the record date: Mr. Abbott -1,491; Mr. Hagerty - 17,105; Mr. Jastrow - 19,769; Mr. Kearney -5,733; Mr. Muma - 4,098; and Mr. Nicolaisen -14,517.
 Directors have neither voting nor investment power over the shares underlying any of these units.